drethage/ClassyVoxelizer/readme.md

 Classy Voxelizer
 ====
 Voxelizes a mesh at a given voxel size using a face splitting algorithm.
-Classy Voxelizer treats the colors of points as corresponding to classes and preserves these during voxelization.
+Classy Voxelizer can treat the colors of points as corresponding to classes and preserves these during voxelization.
+Or it can just treat them as colors to produce a colored voxelization.

 ![Teaser](img/teaser.png)